Actor. Writer. Director. Nerd.

 Most recently, Devan took on supporting roles in several short films, including Coping (Kaye Tuckerman), Casting Chloe, Simulated Theory, and White Elephant and played a younger, quirky take on the Fairy Godmother (fresh out of wizarding school) in the Pixie's Playground Theatre's production of Cinderella.

-Devan also wrapped filming a supporting role in The Five in Merseyside (a sci-fi meets spaghetti western directed by Trifon Dimitropoulos) this past fall and recently appeared as lead in The Golden Goose (Jessica), Finding Amelia (Kate), and Love Letters Made Easy (Anna, Maureen) with The AlphaNYC at the Roebuck Theater.
+Devan also played one of the titular roles (supporting) in the feature film The Five in Merseyside (a sci-fi meets spaghetti western directed by Trifon Dimitropoulos), premiering at the Northeast Film Festival Horror Fest in December 2018.
+She appeared as lead in The Golden Goose (Jessica), Finding Amelia (Kate), and Love Letters Made Easy (Anna, Maureen) with The AlphaNYC at the Roebuck Theater.
 Her classwork has included roles ranging from Shakespeare and Shaw to Oscar Wilde and David Ives.

 A D1 varsity soccer player while at Vanderbilt University (SEC), as well as a competitive cyclist (with previous sponsorships from Volume Bikes, Red Bull, and Bern Unlimited, among others), Devan is a multi-dimensional athlete with other skills including snowboarding, yoga, and horseback riding.